-- 9.3.1 Professor Sivalingam Mahalingam Gold Medal for excellence in Veterinary Microbiology Awarded to the student who obtained the aggregate highest marks for Bacteriology & Mycology (VS 2114), and Veterinary Virology (VS 2222), in the first attempt. - 9.3.2 Gold Medal for excellence in Veterinary Pathology Awarded to the student who obtained the highest aggregate marks for Veterinary Pathology I (VS 2219), Veterinary Pathology II (VS 3126), and Veterinary Pathology III (VS 3232), in the first attempt. - 9.3.3 Professor and Mrs. M. P. Seneviratne Gold Medal for Veterinary Parasitology Awarded to the student who obtained the highest aggregate marks for Veterinary Parasitology I (VS 2220) and Veterinary Parasitology II (VS 3127), in the first attempt. - 9.3.4 Dr. Dewansa Seneviratne Gold Medal for excellence in Veterinary Public Health Awarded to the student who obtained the highest aggregate marks for Veterinary Public Health I (VS 4140) and Veterinary Public Health II (VS 4246), in the first attempt. - 9.3.5 Professor S.T.
-Fernando Memorial Gold Medal for excellence in Veterinary Medicine - Awarded to the student who obtained the highest aggregate marks for all the courses offered from Veterinary Medicine courses and Veterinary Medicine rosters, in the first attempt. - 9.3.6 Mrs. Anand Kumari Sikka Memorial Gold Medal for excellence in Veterinary Reproduction & Obstetrics Awarded to the student who obtained the highest

-- aggregate marks for all the courses offered from Veterinary Reproduction courses and Veterinary Reproduction rosters, in the first attempt. - 9.3.7 Professor S.T.
-Fernando Memorial Gold Medal for excellence in Veterinary Medicine & Animal Science - Awarded to the student with best performance for all the examinations conducted by the FVMAS and obtained a Cumulative Grade Point Average 3.7 or above. - 9.3.8 Dr. Arunachalam Chinniah Gold Medal for excellence in Veterinary Medicine & Animal Science Awarded to the student with best performance for all examinations conducted by the FVMAS and obtained a Cumulative Grade Point Average 3.3 or above. - 9.3.9 Peradeniya University Gold Medal for Most Outstanding Student graduating from Faculty of Veterinary Medicine and Animal Science Awarded to the student who demonstrated highest academic excellence (70%) with Cumulative Grade Point Average 3.3 (Second Upper) and participate in extracurricular (20%) and research (10%) activities.
-The successful awardee must fulfil the aggregate marks of extracurricular activities and research publication, 15% or above.
+- 9.3.5 Dr. and Mrs. M. P. Seneviratne Gold Medal for Veterinary Parasitology Awarded to the student who recorded the highest aggregate marks for Veterinary Parasitology I (VS 2220) and Veterinary Parasitology II (VS 3127), and obtained a minimum grade of "A" at the first available attempt in the above two courses. - 9.3.6 Dr. D. Seneviratne Gold Medal for excellence in Veterinary Public Health Awarded to the student who recorded the highest aggregate marks for Veterinary Public Health I (VS 4140) and Veterinary Public Health II (VS 4246), and obtained a minimum grade of "A" at the first available attempt in the above two courses. - 9.3.7 Professor S.T.
+Fernando Memorial Gold Medal for excellence in Veterinary Medicine Awarded to the student who recorded the highest aggregate marks for all the courses and rosters offered in Veterinary Medicine, in the first available attempt. - 9.3.8 Mrs. Anand Kumari Sikka Memorial Gold Medal for excellence in Veterinary Reproduction & Obstetrics Awarded to the student who recorded the highest aggregate marks for all the courses and rosters offered in Veterinary Reproduction, in the first available attempt. - 9.3.9 Professor S.T.
+Fernando Memorial Gold Medal for excellence in Veterinary Medicine & Animal Science Awarded to the student with the best performance for all the examinations conducted by the FVMAS, and has obtained a minimum Cumulative GPA of 3.7 for the B.V.Sc. degree. - 9.3.10 Dr. Arunachalam Chinniah Gold Medal for excellence in Veterinary Medicine & Animal Science Awarded to the student with the best performance for all examinations conducted by the FVMAS and obtained a minimum Cumulative GPA of 3.3 for the B.V.Sc. degree. - 9.3.11 Peradeniya University Gold Medal for Most Outstanding Student graduating from the Faculty of Veterinary Medicine and Animal Science - Awarded to the student who demonstrated the highest academic excellence (70%) with a Cumulative GPA of 3.3 (Second Upper) and participate in extracurricular (20%) and research (10%) activities.
+The successful awardee must fulfil the aggregate extracurricular activities and research publication marks of 15% or above.